Planet Eclipse CS2 Pro vs Field One Force | Paintball Gun Comparison

 Two pounds.
 Okay.
 CS2 Pro coming in at two pounds.
 Tear that bad boy.
 The Field One Force going on.
 2.6.

 Okay.
 Two pounds, six ounces.
-So, so right now we're looking at six ounce difference.
+So, right now we're looking at a six ounce difference.
 Alright.
 Two six.
 So the scale has spoken.
-The Field One Force is weighing, six ounces more than the CS2 Pro.
+The Field One Force weighs six ounces more than the Planet Eclipse CS2 Pro.
 So that's it.
 Alright.
 We've covered what they come with.
 The kind of the key features of both versed them out.
 Let us know in the comments below which one you would rather have or if you own one or both of them, let us know either way.
-Log on lonewolfaintball.com.
-Shop on there.
-Cause we are the best source for Paintball.
+Log on to Lone Wolf Paintball.
+Shop there, cause we are the best source for paintball.

-And wait, there's a question from the YouTube.
+[Mark] And wait, there's a question from YouTube.
 Pat Neyer, "My lens on my Dye i5 has a small crack.
 Is that something I should worry about or is it fine?"

 If your lens ever has a crack?
-I would definitely get it replaced contact Dye.
+I would definitely get it replaced by contacting Dye.
 If it's a warranty issue or if you cracked it by dropping it or just too much play, I guess.
 I don't know.
 Get it replaced.
 You'd never want to mess with your eyes.
-If your lens is a crack, I would definitely get it replaced, contact the company.
-If you think it was an issue on there end.
+If your lens has a crack, I would definitely get it replaced, contact the company.
+If you think it was an issue on their end.

 We are out of here.
 Gotta go.